 It is mostly integrated on Temperature Controllers and Indicators as a sensor to detect temperature like on ovens, incubators, water heaters, thermo-hygrometers and other processes that require temperature monitoring.

-It is also used as a probe on some thermometers used in meat or food thermometers and as a surface probe used in hot plates or hot surface.
+It is also used as a probe on some thermometers used in meat or food thermometers and as a surface probe used in hot plates or hot surfaces.
 In this topic, I will present to you the different ways on how to calibrate or verify the accuracy of a thermocouple.

-What is a thermocouple?
+What is a Thermocouple Wire?

 A thermocouple is a pair of two dissimilar metal wires connected together (welded or just twisted) at one end.
 The connection between these two dissimilar metals creates a reaction in which an electromotive force ( emf) is generated, a voltage source.

-The generation of voltage happens when the connected side or end is exposed to a different temperature.
 Since thermocouple wires create a voltage change every time it senses or detects the temperature difference, it is also called a thermocouple sensor.

-Types of thermocouple wires
+Types of Thermocouple Wires

 So many types of thermocouple wires are being manufactured mainly because each has its unique qualities, capability, and ranges depending on the suitability of the environment where they are used and exposed to.
 Below are some examples of commonly used thermocouple types with their ranges.